rishabhhanday/spring-stomp/README.md

 ## Introduction
 STOMP is a subprotocol operating on top of the lower-level WebSocket.

+## Stomp-Client
+If you are unclear about stomp protocols, please refer to the next section .

+Stomp client will help you to connect to any stomp based application.
+It is quite generic and can be used to perform all the below operation regarding stomp/websocket protocol .
+1. Connect to any running stomp based application
+2. Send connect headers in CONNECT frame
+3. Subscribe to n number of endpoint.
+4. Publish a MESSAGE frame with n number of headers in MESSAGE frame.
+5. Debug section will help you identify the problems with connection, it'll display all the frames sent and recieved.

 ## Why STOMP when we already have WebSocket?

 The WebSocket protocol allows you to implement bidirectional